Haghrah/PyIT2FLS/docs/_generated/pyit2fls.rst

 Support My Work with Tether (USDT)
 ----------------------------------

-If you find this Python library helpful and wish to support its ongoing development, your donations are greatly appreciated.
-You can contribute Tether (USDT) to the following wallet address:
+If you find this Python library useful and would like to support its development, donations are greatly appreciated.
+To donate USDT, please send to the following wallet address: 0x2c0fb11b56b10b5ddda6a8c9c1f6d0b559153de2.
+Ensure you select the Avalanche C-Chain network when making the transaction.
+Using the wrong network, such as Ethereum, may result in lost funds.

-    0x2e3cc46d6ca7a05fc0f4dfaf7293fda4966b3f03

-Thank you for your generosity—it directly helps maintain and enhance this project!
+Thank you for your contribution, which helps maintain and improve this project!

 Getting Started